kebin20/simple-calculator/README.md

 Functions that I want to include:

+- Being able to use the keyboard to enter the numbers

 - Reset the calculator by pressing any number buttons once the calculation has been made

 - Giving the function of being able to further calculate from the result after adding an operator to the caclulated result.